A man works on laptop near a cafe window.

 1. Regularly review your credit card statement to identify any unknown or suspicious charges.

-2. If you suspect a fraudulent charge, report it to your credit card company as soon as possible to avoid liability.
+2. If you suspect a fraudulent charge, report it to your credit card company as soon as possible.

-3. Fraudulent charges can impact your credit score if they go unnoticed and unresolved.
+3. Fraudulent charges may impact your credit score if they go unnoticed and unresolved.

 Surprised by a charge you don’t recognize on your credit card statement?
-Not sure what the item is, or is the retailer’s name unfamiliar?
-Did you actually purchase it, or could it be credit card fraud?
-If you’re questioning a credit card transaction, it may warrant further investigation.
+Maybe the retailer’s name is unfamiliar, or you don’t remember going shopping that day.
+Could it be a sign of credit card fraud?

 Reviewing your credit card statement

-Your credit card statement provides a detailed summary of how you use your credit card throughout a billing cycle.
-Reviewing your credit card statement every month is a good way to view your purchases and identify any unknown charges.
+Your credit card statement provides a detailed summary of your credit card use throughout a billing cycle.
+Reviewing your credit card statement every month is a good way to track your purchases and identify any unknown charges quickly.

-Each transaction typically includes a transaction date (when the purchase was made), a post date (the date funds added to your balance), the merchant’s name, and the amount of the purchase.
+Each transaction typically includes a transaction date (when the purchase was made), a post date (the date money is added to your balance), the merchant’s name, and the total amount of the purchase.

 What are pending charges?

-If you find an unknown charge in your list of transactions, there are a few things you can do to determine if it’s an authorized charge that you forgot about, a billing error, or if it’s actually an unauthorized charge that requires further action.
+If you find an unknown charge in your list of transactions, you may take a few steps to determine if it’s an authorized charge that you forgot about, a billing error, or an unauthorized charge that requires further action.

-Review all your receipts from the date of the unknown transaction to see if you can find the purchase.
+If you hold onto your receipts, review the ones you received on the date of the unknown transaction to see if you can find the purchase.

-If you share your credit card with a joint account holder or an authorized user, check with them to see if they recognize the charge before taking any additional steps.
+If a joint account holder or an authorized user has access to your credit card account, check with them to see if they recognize the charge before taking any additional steps.

 Contact the merchant and see if you can work together to resolve the issue.
-A billing error could be something as simple as a double charge for a coffee.
+A simple billing error, like a double charge for coffee, may explain a mysterious charge.

-If you still can’t figure out what the charge is for after you’ve taken these steps, it might be credit card fraud.
+If you still can’t figure out what the charge is for after you’ve taken these steps, it might point to credit card fraud.
+The next step is contacting your card issuer, bank, or other financial institution.

 Report a fraudulent charge

 If you suspect a fraudulent charge, it’s important to act quickly.
-Start by contacting your credit card issuer as soon as possible using the customer service number on the back of your card or contacting their online help center.
-Tell the customer service representative that you suspect fraud.
+To start, alert your credit card issuer as soon as possible using the customer service number on the back of your card or through the card issuer’s website.
+Tell the customer service representative that you suspect fraud and would like to dispute an unauthorized purchase.

 Did you know?